oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

 | 12    | 16                                  | 19

 ## Purpose
 The [TPC-H database benchmark](http://www.tpc.org/tpch/) is an 8-table database and set of 21 business-oriented queries with broad industry-wide relevance.
-This reference design shows how four of these queries, *similar* to TPC-H queries 1, 9, 11, and 12, can be accelerated using the Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA) and oneAPI.
+This reference design shows how four of these queries, *similar* to TPC-H queries 1, 9, 11, and 12, can be accelerated using the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) and oneAPI.
 To do so, we create a set of common database operators (found in the `src/db_utils/` directory) that are are combined in different ways to build the four queries.
 For more information on the TPC-H benchmark, you can visit the [TPC-H website](http://www.tpc.org/tpch/).

 ## Key Implementation Details
 To optimize the different database queries, the design leverages concepts discussed in the following FPGA tutorials: